 Publisher:

-R. Ackermann, 101 Strand
+Pubd.
+Jany.
+1st, 1814, by R. Ackermann, No. 101 Strand

 Subject (Name):

 "Napoleon runs away from Talleyrand, who aims a violent kick at him with the heavy surgical shoe on his right foot, raising his crutched stick to smite the fugitive.
 Napoleon holds his hat, a bicorne, and looks over his shoulder with a terrified stare to say: "Votre tres humble Serviteur Monsieur Tally."
 Talleyrand, furiously vindictive, exclaims: "Va ten Cocquin I'll crack your Crown you pitiful Vagabond."
 He holds a bulky document: 'Abdication or the Last Dying Speech of a Murderer Who is to be difered [sic] into the hands of the Devil the first fair Wind.'
 Beside Napoleon a gibbet with a dangling noose serves as sign-post, pointing 'To the Isle of Elba'.
 Across a piece of water on the extreme left is an islet on which is a high gallows from which hang six tiny corpses.
 In the background a British sailor with a bludgeon is running by the shore; he says: "What let him sneak of without a Mark or a Scratch No No I'll darken his Day Lights for him."
 Behind Talleyrand maimed French soldiers are running forward as fast as crutches and infirmity allow.
-Three have fallen; the foremost says: "Bone him my Tight little Tally"."--British Museum online catalogue.
+Three have fallen; the foremost says: "Bone him my Tight little Tally"."--British Museum online catalogue

 Alternative Title: